LucasMedeiros7/LucasMedeiros7/README.md

 - 🌍  I'm based in Brazil
 - ✉️  You can contact me at [lucaasmedeiros7@gmail.com](mailto:lucaasmedeiros7@gmail.com)
-- 🌱  I'm currently studying fullstack web development in Resilia
+- 🌱  I'm currently studying nodejs and typescript

 ## Skills